hieuimba/Guess-The-ELO/README.md

 https://hieuimba.itch.io/guess-the-elo

 ## Description
-Guess the Elo is a chess-based game that challenges your ability to assess player skill levels.
-Can you accurately guess the Elo rating of a chess match just by watching the moves?
+Guess the Elo is a game where you can test your chess knowledge and intuition by guessing the Elo rating of a chess match.

 ## How It Works
 - Each round presents you with a random chess game from Lichess